jamesrp13/Alarm/README.md

 }
 ```

-This method accepts a string as a key and will return the path to a file in the Documents directory with that name.
+This function accepts a string as a key and will return the path to a file in the Documents directory with that name.

-1. Write a method called `saveToPersistentStorage()` that will save the current alarms array to a file using NSKeyedArchiver
+1. Write a function called `saveToPersistentStorage()` that will save the current alarms array to a file using NSKeyedArchiver
-    * note: ``NSKeyedArchiver.archiveRootObject(self.alamrs, toFile: self.filePath(kAlarms))`
+    * note: ``NSKeyedArchiver.archiveRootObject(self.alarms, toFile: self.filePath(kAlarms))`
     note: Avoid 'Magic Strings' when using NSKeyedArchiver.
 Add a key 'kAlarms'.
-2. Write a method called `loadFromPersistentStorage()` that will load saved Alarm objects and set self.alarms to the results
+2. Write a function called `loadFromPersistentStorage()` that will load saved Alarm objects and set self.alarms to the results
     * note: Capture the data using `NSKeyedUnarchiver.unarchiveObjectWithFile(self.filePath(kAlarms))`, unwrap the Optional results and set self.alarms
 3. Call the `loadFromPersistentStorage()` function when the AlarmController is initialized
 4. Call the `saveToPersistentStorage()` any time that the list of alarms is modified